-Type: Cambridge, a public golf facility, is an 18-hole par 72 course that features 10 acres of water in nine in-play lakes and over 250 pot and flat bottom bunkers.
-The site, in the Cambridge Village Community, is well suited to its Scottish-style links design.
+Type: Cambridge, a public golf facility, is an 18-hole par 72 course that features 10 acres of water in nine in-play lakes and multiple pot and flat bottom bunkers.

 Tees and Greens: The tees are constructed out of native soil and sodded with zoysia grass.
 The greens, built to USGA specifications, average 6,100 square feet in size, and feature L-93 bent grass on the putting surfaces, the same grass as Augusta National.

 Fairways: All fairways are also sodded with zoysia grass, considered the premier fairway grass for play in Southern Indiana.

 Roughs: The primary rough are a blended fescue-bluegrass mix.
 Native grasses along lake edges, bunker facings, and in other areas help frame the golf holes.

 Bunkers: Bunkers of all shapes and sizes are in strategic fairway locations and green surrounds.
 Many bunkers are in-play, serving as guides for shot direction, while other are in outlying areas for support and added aesthetics.